marcorensch/nxd-manuals/docs/com_joomet/intro.md

 ## Where can I get Joomet?

-You can directly download Joomet from the public GitHub repository [here](https://github.com/marcorensch/com_joomet/archive/refs/heads/main.zip).
+You can directly download Joomet from the public GitHub repository [here](https://github.com/marcorensch/com_joomet/releases).
 You can find the repository itself at [this link](https://github.com/marcorensch/com_joomet).

+**Attention:** The project cannot simply be downloaded and installed via the source code.
+Before installation, the dependencies must be installed using Composer.
+Further information can be found in the readme file.

 ## How can I support you / the project?